ylvazm/mlps-ilsa-analysis/README.md

 ## Overview

-This repository contains the R code and raw data used for the empirical analyses in my master's thesis on **TITLE**, using and examplary **TIMSS 2023** dataset.
+This repository contains the R code and raw data used for the empirical analyses in my master's thesis **Treating Item Omissions with a Modified Laplace Smoothing Approach: Consequences for Country-Level Conclusions in International Large-Scale Assessments**, using and examplary **TIMSS 2023** dataset.

-The analyses examine ... [maybe one or two sentences from my abstract]
+In the thesis, I investigated to what extent a recently proposed approach for handling item omissions in ILSA affects the conclusions drawn from the assessment, compared to two classical approaches.
+To this end, I reanalysed a TIMSS 2023 subset encompassing achievement data of 43 countries under three treatments: (1) Treating omissions as not administered; (2) Scoring them as incorrect; and (3) Modified Laplace Smoothing.

 ---